• Skip to primary navigation

 Instructions

-• Peel the mangoes, slice in half and then slice the cut halves lengthwise into thin strips.
+• Peel the mangoes, slice them in half, and then cut the halves lengthwise into thin strips.
 Set aside.

-• On the top portion, add the last remaining batter mixture and mango strips.
-Sprinkle it with little crushed graham.
+• For the final layer, add the remaining cream mixture and top with the last of the mango strips.
+Sprinkle with a little more crushed graham crackers.

 Notes